Robo Advisor vs. Financial Advisor: Which is Better?

 At no extra cost to you, some or all of the products featured below are from partners who may compensate us for your click.
 It's how we make money.
 This does not influence our recommendations or editorial integrity, but it does help us keep the site running.

 Financial Advisors were historically the go-to method for professional investing.
-But due to shifting demographics and underperformance, individuals have started to shift to Robo advisors.
+However, due to shifting demographics and underperformance, individuals have started to shift to Robo advisors.

-Robo Advisory services can vary from company to company, but generally speaking, it is an online service that selects low– cost exchange-traded funds (ETFs) to invest in based on a survey you complete.
+Robo Advisory services can vary from company to company.
+Still, generally speaking, it’s an online service that selects low-cost exchange-traded funds (ETFs) to invest in based on a survey you complete.

 Most robo-advisors do not select individual stocks but a portfolio of low-cost ETFs.